Boston Marathon Weather Forecast: Spotty, Light Rain Early Then Dry Monday

 Let’s break down the details:

-Saturday started off with a glimmer of hope.
-Sun broke through the overcast scene around Boston initially but we’ll see the clouds increase through the course of the day.
-This will keep us relatively cooler in comparison to Thursday and Friday with highs in the 60s.
-The way I see it…good jogging weather before the big day!
+A ridge of high pressure begins to lose its grip on the region, as an area of low pressure well to the south slowly moves northward.
+Rain chances will increase on Sunday, but most of the heavy rain stays offshore.
+Expect mainly cloudy conditions with temperatures in the 60s.

-Sunday is a bit dicey.
-As a ridge of high pressure loses its grip on the region, rain will slide north bringing heavy conditions offshore.
-However, these downpours won’t be reaching MA on Sunday or Monday for that matter!
-We’ve seen great improvement for race day as that high pressure does just enough to keep the rain out to sea.
+The morning should be dry, but a few showers may develop by midday and into the afternoon.
+Highest risk will be across southern parts of the state, but even in the Boston area, a shower or two can’t be ruled out.
+The chance of a shower is possible through early Monday before this offshore system pulls away and takes the rain with it.

-So for Monday itself, while Hopkinton may be stuck in the clouds, Boylston street might have a break of sun by the end of the race.
+So for Monday itself, while Hopkinton may be stuck in the clouds to start with some early morning fog, Boylston Street might have a break of sun by the end of the race.
 Even with the slight chance of showers early on, most of the day should stay dry.
+Temperatures will mostly be in the 60s.

 Hour-by-hour forecast Monday: